espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Hosteling Statuette.md

 * * *

 **Effect** You touch your companion, merging it into the statuette and ending the activation with the statuette in your hand (or on the ground in your space if you don't have a hand free).
-While in statuette form, your companion has the [[Petrified]] condition, and its size is Tiny.
+While in statuette form, your companion has the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Petrified]] condition, and its size is Tiny.

 * * *